study-camp/study-camp.github.io/about/index.md

   creditlink: https://unsplash.com/photos/88HN85BJbq4
 ---

 Software is eating the world.
-Whether you're simply curious to learn a new technology, or want to pursue career advancement in the software industry, this is for you.
+Whether you're simply curious to learn a new technology, or want to pursue career advancement in the software industry, it is important to remain aware of the latest technology advancements and tools.

-With Study Camp, the focus is on _competency-based training_.
-Learning about tools and technology that have immediate relevance and value to jobs and career advancement.

-With Study Camp, the focus is on _collaborative learning_.
-We all struggle to find time to learn things on our own.
-But we may not have the resources or the flexibility to take on immersive learning options like bootcamps or college.
-The study group format provides the community benefits of a meetup (share insights, socialize) and the accountability of a bootcamp (regular check-in to keep you motivated).

-With Study Camp, the focus is on _community_.
-Learning with others is more fun.
-And, it could lead to collaborative and entrepreneurial outcomes.
-At the very least, you will have increased your understanding of technology and broadened your circle of friends.

-### Study Camp Goals

-The main goal is to learn new technologies as a group, working in multi-week _sprints_ that focus either on completing a specific course, or working on a related project that provides applied understanding of the concepts.
+## What is Study Camp?

-The Study Camp will consist of in-person events (1-day workshops or a series of meetups) that is scheduled according to a specific roadmap for that technology.
-This website serves primarily to provide supplementary resources and articles for both group participants and those studying independently.
+The goal of Study Camp is to create a _community-based_ initiative to provide _competency-based_ training for curious enthusiasts and developers alike.

-### Study Camp Topics

-The long-term goal is to focus on the technologies listed below.
+At a high level, the focus is on picking a technology or feature, and creating a multi-week schedule and milestones for a study group where members can gain competency on that topic.

+The emphasis is on _collaborative_ learning that combines the flexibility and low-costs of independent study with the accountability and support system of colleges and bootcamps.

+Study Camp was inspired by my previous experiences running the [Android Study Jam](http://developerstudyjams.com) at [Google Developer Group Hudson Valley](http://meetup.com/gdg-hudson-valley) in 2015 and 2016.

+My biggest takeaways are these:

+ * anyone can learn anything if they set their mind to it
+ * having a diverse group (with both experts and beginners) is key to creating an inclusive, no-judgement study group that couples empathy with expertise
+ * even experts benefit - teaching someone a technology is often the best way to clarify (and enhance) your own understanding of it.
+ * deadlines are important but not unique - deadlines drive progress, but its okay for different individuals to set different goals as long as they show consistent progress and gain a better understanding of the content.
+ * having both Slack (online) and Meetup (in-person) options for regular meetings and discussions provides flexibility (e.g., for full-time workers or remote members) and also anonymity (e.g., removes the fear of being judged or standing out in public, particularly when you are a beginner or minority)

+### What technologies are you talking about?

+I hope to create camps around the following technologies in due course.
+In my opinion, these will provide the kind of technology understanding and software development skills that will be in demand for the next few years.

  * Firebase for real-time apps with Web, [Android](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) or [iOS](https://www.udacity.com/course/firebase-in-a-weekend-by-google-ios--ud0351)
  * [Machine Learning](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) from Python development to data science & neural networks.